 In the edit bay, you can do the same thing with the multitude of assets you must navigate to create a finished product.
 A standard naming convention that takes account of key features of the assets and the production can help you to easily assess your content without opening it up.
 For instance, a naming convention can include information about the type, location, date and quality of each asset.
 With that information truncated into a name, you only need to look at the name of a clip to determine if it’s needed in a particular sequence or not.

-It’s What You Drive
+It’s what You drive

 No matter how souped-up or nice a sub-compact is, it’s not going to travel faster than an Italian sports car.
 The same is true with the tools an editor uses; hardware matters.
 If you want to make quick work of their edits, having a souped-up system will make a difference.
 There isn’t a single solution that stands above all others, but there are some general considerations that will help.
 First, look at what software you’re using and make your considerations based on your primary software tools.
 It’s also important to consider the type of project.
 An editor who works on graphics-intensive projects will have different needs than an editor who specializes in audio-driven documentaries.
 The biggest factors to consider with any system are the CPU, the GPU(s), RAM and storage space.
 Each of these can speed up or slow down a video editing system.

-Stock Up on Parts
+Stock up on parts

 There’s a thriving industry of aftermarket automotive parts for the sole purpose of making a stronger and faster car.
 In the edit bay, those aftermarket parts come in the form of stock content.
-Stock has come a long way in recent years and the heavy competition of the stock market has resulted in higher quality and more versatile stock content.
+Stock has come a long way in recent years and the heavy competition in the stock market has resulted in higher quality and more versatile stock content.

-Music and sound effects are something that you should always have on hand and be familiar with, as music research can be a time consuming chore.
+Music and sound effects are something that you should always have on hand and be familiar with, as music research can be a time-consuming chore.
 A diverse library of stock video clips and photos can make for the quick triage of an edit with missing footage.
 Stock graphics and graphic packages can save hours, if not days, of development time.
 Today’s stock graphics are editable to the point that you can repeatedly use the same package and adjust it to give a unique and custom look for each production.
 One thing to note is that stock content is often perceived with stylistic relevance, so pay attention to visual trends and keep your library updated on a regular basis.

 The journey is long but that doesn’t mean it’s not a quick trip.
-Having a well laid out plan along with the right tools at hand will allow any editor to put the pedal to the floor and deliver excellent video in a timely fashion.
+Having a well-laid-out plan along with the right tools at hand will allow any editor to put the pedal to the floor and deliver excellent video in a timely fashion.

-Chris “Ace” Gates is a four time Emmy Award-winning writer and producer.
+Chris “Ace” Gates is a four-time Emmy award-winning writer and producer.